USNS Narragansett

-USNS Narragansett (T-ATF-167) is a Powhatan-class fleet ocean tugboat of the US Navy.
+USS Narragansett (T-ATF-167) is a Powhatan-class fleet ocean tugboat of the US Navy.
 She was launched in 1979 and inactivated in 1999, but has since been employed in a number of roles.
 She is still in service as of 2023 as a training support vessel for Carrier Strike Group 4.

 Construction and characteristics

 The ship was laid down on 5 May 1977 by the Marinette Marine Corp. of Marinette, Wisconsin.
 Narragansett was launched on 12 May 1979, and delivered to the Navy on 9 November 1979.

 Her hull was built of welded steel plates.
 She is 225 ft 11 in long at the waterline and 240 ft 1 in overall, with a beam of 42 ft, and a draft of 15 ft.
 She displaces 2,260 tons fully loaded.

 As originally built, Narragansett had two controllable-pitch Kort-nozzle propellers for propulsion.
 She had two 20-cylinder Diesel engines, GM EMD 20-645F7B, which provided 4,500 shaft horsepower.
 These would drive the ships at 15 knots.
 She also had a 300-horsepower bow thruster to improve maneuverability.

 Electrical power aboard the ship was provided by three 400 Kw generators.
 These were powered by three Detroit Diesel 8v-71 engines.